-Former NASAR CEO Brian France pleads guilty to Hamptons DWI
+Former NASCAR CEO Brian France pleads guilty to DWI

 SAG HARBOR, N.Y.
 (AP) - Former NASCAR CEO Brian France has pleaded guilty to driving while intoxicated in New York’s Hamptons last year.

-Suffolk County District Attorney Timothy Sini said the 56-year-old France pleaded guilty Friday and was ordered to complete 100 hours of community service and undergo alcohol counseling.
+Suffolk County District Attorney Timothy Sini said the 56-year-old France pleaded guilty to a misdemeanor Friday and was ordered to complete 100 hours of community service and undergo alcohol counseling.

+If he meets the requirements the charge will be reduced to a traffic violation.

-France, of Ormond Beach, Fla., was arrested in Sag Harbor on Aug.
+France, of Ormond Beach, Florida, was arrested in Sag Harbor on Aug.
 5, 2018 after running a stop sign.
-Police said he was unsteady on his feet and his blood alcohol level was 0.18%, more than double the legal limit.
+Police said his blood alcohol level was 0.18%, more than double the legal limit.
+He said in a statement he will be “a better person” because of the incident.

 France took a leave of absence from NASCAR after his arrest.
 He had led the auto racing company since 2003.
-His late grandfather, Bill France Sr., founded NASCAR in 1948.

 Copyright © 2019 The Washington Times, LLC.